 The Lung Association http://www.lung.ca

 Cystic fibrosis.
-American Academy of Pediatrics Healthy Children website.
+Healthy Children—American Academy of Pediatrics website.
 Available at: https://www.healthychildren.org/English/health-issues/conditions/chronic/Pages/Cystic-Fibrosis.aspx.
 Updated November 21, 2015.
-Accessed February 12, 2016.
+Accessed May 1, 2020.